PopGenClustering/AlignmentCost/README.md

 ## Contents

 * [AlignmentCost](AlignmentCost): the folder containing the code files.
-* [demo](demo): the folder containing the demonstration of how to calculate alignment cost given membership matrix.
+* [demo](demo): the folder containing the demonstration of how to calculate the alignment cost given a membership matrix.
 * [data](data): the folder containing the data analysis scripts used for generating Fig. 5 and 6 in the article.

 #### [AlignmentCost](AlignmentCost)